 5.6 Nationally, areas of chalk grassland are a shadow of their extent in the 1900s.
 In the North Wessex Downs the area of chalk grassland declined by 32% between 1968 and 1998.
 The remaining areas are suffering increasing fragmentation.
 Today small isolated blocks of chalk grassland are largely restricted to the steep scarp slopes, dry valleys and areas maintained as pasture around archaeological sites.
-The total area of chalk grassland in the North Wessex Downs now is not known but it is estimated that the Berkshire and Marlborough Downs Natural Area - which covers roughly two-thirds of the AONB - supports at least 1,250 hectares (about 3-5% of the total area of chalk grassland in England).
+The total area of chalk grassland in the North Wessex Downs now is not known but it is estimated that the grassland is one of the most diverse habitats